 - Add a language switcher to each website using blocks or widgets

-- Set default front and admin languages for each website
+- Set default font and admin languages for each website

 - Create different versions of each page or post in multiple languages